In the context of angles in standard position, which of the follo... | Study Prep in Pearson+

 Multiple Choice

-In the context of angles in standard position, which of the following pairs of angles are adjacent to each other?
+In the context of angles in standard position, which of the following pairs of angles are considered vertical angles?

 A